Wine Tasting in Forestville

 Classics South of Town

-This is among the very few wineries in Sonoma County, and all of California, that has the “grandfathered” right to operate a restaurant on the premises.
-Styled as a hybrid of a hop kiln from the days when the “Russian River” area was a big name in the beer business (imagine that!) and Russian architecture at historic Fort Ross, the winery building has been remodeled as a comfortable tasting lounge that still retains some rustic character.
-The Restaurant at Russian River Vineyards, featuring garden-fresh produce grown onsite, and the upgraded back patio are more inviting than ever.
+Styled as a hybrid of a hop kiln from the days when the "Russian River" area was a big name in the beer business (imagine that!) and Russian architecture at historic Fort Ross, the winery building has been remodeled as a comfortable tasting lounge that still retains some rustic character, and the upgraded back patio is more inviting than ever.

 West of Highway 116